Reasons a GFCI Outlet Won’t Reset | Fort Collins GFCI Repair Skip to main content

 Contact Titus Electrical Services for GFCI Repair

 Installing and repairing GFCI outlets is different than with standard outlets in your home.
-Our experienced Fort Collins electrician can determine the reason why your outlet won’t reset.
+Our experienced local Fort Collins electrician can determine the reason why your outlet won’t reset.
 Our expert will check if it’s correctly installed and if any repairs are necessary.
 When it can’t be fixed, our team will replace the outlet for you and ensure it works safely.
-To get started today, call 303-915-5771 and we’ll send a licensed electrician to troubleshoot, diagnose, and repair the problem.
+To get started today, call 970-329-2337 and we’ll send a licensed electrician to troubleshoot, diagnose, and repair the problem.